Faster estimation of dynamic discrete choice models using index invertibility: Index invertibility in dynamic discrete choice models

 \begin{theorem} The dynamic discrete choice problem of Section \ref{subsec:ddcm} satisfies index invertibility in the sense that, for each pair $z_1$ and $z_2$ in the support of $Z$ that satisfy $\delta_0^\intercal z_1=\delta_{0}^\intercal z_2$ for $\delta=[\delta_{u}^\intercal,\delta_{F}^\intercal]^\intercal$,

 \end{theorem}

 Relative to the illustrative model of Section \ref{sec:simple}, the model for which we establish index invertibility in Theorem \ref{theorem:A1} is substantially richer.
 First, it allows for multinomial choice (e.g., occupational choice, number of operating plants, etc.).
 Second, the model includes persistent unobserved heterogeneity $\lambda_{t}$.
 In the general case that $\lambda_{t}$ is time-varying, this variable may be referred to as the (vector of) `unobserved states'; in the special case that $\lambda_{t}$ is fixed across time (i.e., $\lambda_{t}=\lambda$), it is often called the agent/market's `type' or permanent unobserved heterogeneity.
 Furthermore, the persistent unobserved heterogeneity may enter the flow payoff function non-linearly with states through $f$.
 Fourth, the flow utility function is allowed to be non-linear in states.
 Fifth, as noted above, as a special case the flow utility may be `partially linear'---that is, only some part of the flow utility may be linear---which appears to be a common functional form in empirical work (see, among others, \textcites{arcidiacono2005affirmative,todd2006assessing,kennan2011effect,beffy2012choosing}).\footnote{At some notational cost, we could generalize the flow utility function in equation \eqref{eq:flow_gen} to $h(\gamma_0(a)^\intercal Z_t)+f(\delta_{u,0}^\intercal Z_t,a,\lambda_{t})+\epsilon_t(a)$ where $h$ is an invertible function.
 For example, $h$ may be the exponential function.} Thus, anticipating the results of Section \ref{sec:rank_Sigma}, our method has the potential to generate computational gains in DDC models with `partially linear' flow utility in the presence of continuous observed state variables.
-Finally, we emphasize that this model is just \textit{one} example of sufficient conditions for index invertibility within a DDC model: the conditions specified in this section do not preclude other DDC models from possessing the index invertibility property.